NextronSystems/asgard-manual/usage/administration.rst

 Operation
 ~~~~~~~~~
-This chapter explains how to to configure LogWatcher using Sigma rules.
+This chapter explains how to configure LogWatcher using Sigma rules.

 Overview
 """"""""